3 - Builderman

 He studied your reaction, then offered a faint, crooked smile.
 It didn’t reach his eyes.

 “I know, I know.
-I haven't done something like this in… a while.
-But don’t worry—I can guarantee your safety.”
+I haven't done something like this n’… a while.
+But don’t worry—I can guarantee yer’ safety.”

 Guarantee.
 That was rich.

 The weapon wasn’t just big—it was legendary.
-Even grandmothers with no clue what an 'exploit' is would probably keel over at the sight of it.
+Its surface shimmered faintly, etched with runes of moderation and justice, humming with latent power.
+Even grandmothers with no clue what an “exploit” was would probably keel over at the sight of it.

-Builderman didn’t fidget, didn’t blink.
-His eyes swept the landscape like scanning code.
-His voice was quieter now, intimate with the tension.
+Builderman didn’t fidget.
+Didn’t blink.
+His eyes swept the landscape like scanning code, parsing every shadow, every flicker of corrupted terrain.
+His voice was quieter now, intimate with the tension, like a secret shared between warriors.

 “If things start to get dangerous, call Matt and Shed.”

-“Stay close,” he added, his tone sharpening.
-“And watch your back.”
+“Stay close,” he added, his tone sharpening like a blade being drawn.
+“And watch yer’ back.”